 Another note on data security and compliance - Xplenty makes security its number one priority, featuring SSL/TTS encryption, an SOC 2 audit and security penetration test, and compliance to HIPAA, CCPA, and EU Data Privacy and GDPR standards.

 The more data you need to migrate, the more types and varieties of incompatible data you'll encounter.
-For example, imagine dealing with an old information system that stored 40-digit long claim numbers in one field, but the new system won't accept numbers this long.
+For example, imagine dealing with an old information source system that stored 40-digit long claim numbers in one field, but the new system won't accept numbers this long.
 Dealing with incongruent data like this will require you to transform it into a compatible format.
 This might involve separating the numbers into smaller chunks that divide them into various parts for the client code, date, region, etc. Of course, you'll have to develop the code—or use an automatic data integration solution—to transform the data like this.

 To overcome data normalization challenges, you want to have the best data migration tools, like Xplenty, at your disposal.
-According to this Xplenty user:

 Data Loss Or Corruption

 Losing even a single record could be catastrophic for your organization.
 One strategy for preventing data loss and corruption is to know the exact number of records you're migrating to the new system.
-If the migrated records don't match this number, you'll need to investigate why.
+If the migrated data doesn't match this number, you'll need to investigate why.
 Was it simply because you eliminated duplicate data and everything is fine?
 Or, did a record get lost, and how do you prevent it from happening again?